Asian shares mostly higher after rebound on Wall Street | WTOP

 The U.S. rally overnight snapped a two-day skid driven by fears that the spread of a new virus in China could snag global economic growth.
 China reported Wednesday that the virus has sickened more than 6,000 people in China and over a dozen other countries and killed 132 people.

-Investors placed their concerns about the virus’ potential economic impact on the back burner and snapped up stocks beaten down earlier in the week, particularly chipmakers and other technology companies.
+Investors placed their concerns about the virus’ potential economic impact on the back burner on Tuesday and snapped up U.S. stocks beaten down earlier in the week, particularly chipmakers and other technology companies.
 The sector notched the biggest gain Tuesday and powered much of the rally.

-“There are always a few bargain hunters out there who will step in and start buying almost immediately,” said Randy Frederick, vice president of trading & derivatives at Charles Schwab.
-“But I’m quite surprised that it’s been this quickly and that it has rebounded as much as it has.”

 The S&P 500 index rose 1% to 3,276.24.
 The Dow gained 0.7% to 28,722.85.
 The Nasdaq climbed 1.4% to 9,269.68, while the Russell 2000 index of smaller company stocks picked up 0.9%, to 1,658.31.